 - You have a temperature, are coughing up green mucus, finding it harder to breathe than normal and generally feel unwell

 Together, these symptoms could indicate that you have a chest infection.
-Your doctor may be able to prescribe antibiotics.
-If your chest infection is left untreated, it may affect your unborn baby.
+And if that’s the case, your doctor may want to prescribe antibiotics, as a chest infection left untreated may affect your unborn baby.

-What medicine can you take for a cough in pregnancy?
+What medicine can I take for a coughs in pregnancy?

-Paracetamol is fine to take, but don’t take Ibuprofen or aspirin, unless specifically recommended by your doctor.
+Paracetamol is fine to take in pregnancy but it’s best not to take ibuprofen or aspirin, unless they are specifically recommended by your doctor.

 Midwife Karina’s top remedies to help relieve a persistent cough during pregnancy are:

-- Keep hydrated by drinking lots of fluids, preferably water but also orange juice, which contains lots of vitamin C
+- Drink lots of fluids, preferably water but also orange juice, which contains lots of vitamin C

-- Up your intake of fruit and vegetables and maintain a healthy diet
+- Increase your intake of fruit and vegetables and maintain a healthy diet

 - Rest when you need to and make sure you have a good night’s sleep

-- Your doctor can prescribe you with simple linctus – cough syrup made from glycerine and sugar
+- See if your GP can can prescribe you some simple linctus (a cough syrup made from glycerine and sugar)

-And on our forum, MFMer ginger_wookey advises, “With my awful cough before Christmas I found that plain lemon juice with honey and boilng water was really good to sip at to reduce the couging spasms.
+And on our forum, MFMer ginger_wookey advises, “With my awful cough before Christmas, I found that plain lemon juice with honey and boilng water was really good to sip at to reduce the coughing spasms.
 Add a nice teaspoon of Manuka honey if you have any.”

 Are there any ways you can prevent coughs in pregnancy?

-On average, we catch around three colds a year.
-So you’re unlikely to be able to avoid it altogether – but there are ways you can try and minimise your chance of getting a cough:
+On average, we all catch around 3 colds a year, even when we’re not pregnant.
+So you’re unlikely to be able to avoid it altogether – but there are ways you can try and minimise your chance of getting a cough…

-- Follow good hygiene by washing your hands regularly with soap and hot water or by using antibacterial hand drops, which are safe to use during pregnancy
+- Wash your hands regularly with soap and hot water or by using antibacterial hand drops, which are safe to use during pregnancy

 - Drink plenty of fresh orange juice for vitamin C